 Inspired by Sir C.V.
 Raman

-The Raman Young Scientist Initiative invites students across India, grades 3 to 10, to ask a question, design an experiment, and discover the joy of doing science — not just reading it.
+The Raman Young Science Innovator Award invites students across India, from grades 3 to 10, to ask a question, design an experiment, and discover the joy of doing science - not just reading it.

 RYSI national award winners on stage, holding their certificates and medals